Pay Negotiation Guide

 This is why the caseload size and agency transparency model matter so much to your pay outcomes.
 The negotiation conversation is downstream of the recruiter relationship.

-Work with a Recruiter Who Shares the Contract Rate
+Work with a Recruiter Who Provides Full Pay Transparency

 You can't negotiate well without information.
 Connect with a recruiter who will show you the full picture.